 Distributed Systems Consulting

-We provide Distributed Systems Consulting for companies building or operating systems composed of multiple services, data stores, and teams — where scalability, reliability, and coordination matter as much as raw performance.
-This service focuses on designing, stabilizing, and evolving distributed architectures that work under real-world conditions: partial failures, network latency, asynchronous communication, and continuous change.
+We provide Distributed Systems Consulting for companies building or operating systems composed of multiple services, data stores, and teams — where service boundaries, consistency, and coordination matter as much as throughput.
+This service focuses on designing, reviewing, and evolving distributed architectures that work under real-world conditions: partial failures, network latency, asynchronous communication, and continuous change.
+Unlike SRE consulting, the primary focus here is system architecture and inter-service design, not on-call models or reliability operations.

 What Distributed Systems Really Are